mojaloop/documentation/contributors-guide/new-contributor-checklist.md

 - (Optional) Post a link to your PR on the `#ml-oss-devs` channel in Slack so everyone can share in the fun

+## 4. Signing the CLA

+After you open your first PR, our CI/CD pipelines will ask you to sign the CLA.
+For more information on what the CLA is and how to sign it, see [./signing-the-cla.html]

 ## FAQs:

 > None as of yet.
 If you have problems getting through this list, or need more help, reach out to us on Slack!